lanternetwork/LootAura/docs/email.md

 - **`LOOTAURA_ENABLE_EMAILS`**: Enable/disable email sending
   - `true`: Enable email sending (production/preview)
   - `false` or unset: Disable email sending (development, safe for local testing)
+- **`CRON_SECRET`** (SERVER-ONLY): Shared secret for authenticating cron endpoint requests
+  - Must be set in production for cron jobs to work
+  - Should be a strong, random secret (e.g., generate with `openssl rand -hex 32`)
+  - Used in `x-cron-secret` header for cron endpoint authentication

 Optional email feature flags (see `lib/config/email.ts`):